 Figure Legends

 Figure 1.
+Average monthly snowfall and rainfall in Fargo, North Dakota for the years of this study (1942-1961; 2012-2020).

+Figure 2.
 Full path diagram (a) and reduced path diagram excluding DOBG (b).
 The reduced path diagram was used for the structural equation modeling.

-Figure 2.
+Figure 3.
 Box plots of the first flowering day (FFD) of 19 plant species from the Bluestem Prairie reserve in Clay county, MN.
 Observations were made between 1942-1961 and 2012-2020.
 Box plots indicate distribution quartiles and standard error bars.